mozilla/mig/modules/dispatch/doc.rst

         [dispatch]
         httpurl = "https://api.to.post.to/event
+        snstopic = ""
+        outputmozdef = ""
+        channelsize = 1024

-Currently the dispatch module only supports HTTP POST of alert messages from modules to a configured HTTP endpoint.
+The dispatch module supports HTTP POST of records it generates to a specified endpoint, or publishing to an SNS topic.

-``httpurl`` can be used to configure a URL all alerts will be posted to.
+If HTTP POST is desired, set the ``httpurl`` parameter in the module configuration file.

+To use SNS, set ``snstopic`` to the **name** of the topic (not the ARN).
+This topic must exist in the region the instance is executing in.

+The ``channelsize`` parameter sets the size of the dispatch module input buffer.
+If the input buffer is full (meaning the module cannot drain messages fast enough) messages will be dropped and the agent log file will indicate the number of messages dropped in a given time period.
+This value can be increased as desired, and defaults to 1024.